 - II.
 In the event of inclement weather, the following procedure will be followed: - a.
-If conditions appear to warrant closing, postponing, or restricting College activities, the President or his/her designee will make the decision as to what to do. - b.
+If conditions appear to warrant closing, postponing, or restricting College activities, the President or the President's designee will make the decision as to what to do.
+The Vice President of Operations & Special Events will coordinate with the Hobbs Municipal School Districtlocal school district concerning closure of the Hobbs Schools local school cmapuses. - b.
 When a decision is made to cancel, postpone, or otherwise modify a campus or outreach schedule, the President or his/her designee will notify the Director of Public Relations/Marketing and the Director of Information Technology.
 The Director of Public Relations/Marketing will notify local and regional television and radio stations.
 The Director of Information Technology will post the notice on the NMJC web page.
-The Executive Director of Administrative Services or Director of Public Safety will also make notification via the Regroup Emergency Notification system information about the delay or closing of College due to the weather. - c.
+The Executive Director of Administrative Services or Director of Campus Security & Safety will also make notification via the Mass Notification system providing information about the delay or closing of College due to the weather. - c.
 Normally the decision to postpone, cancel, or otherwise restrict College classes/activities will be made by 6:00 am for the day activities and by 1:00 pm for evening activities.
 Changes in weather conditions during the day may necessitate campus updates for cancellations. - d.
 Should classes be postponed or cancelled employees are asked not to report to the campus.
 Certain maintenance/grounds employees will be called to report to the campus to help make walking and driving surfaces safer for when the campus re-opens. - e.
 Each supervisor is responsible for notifying his/her staff of any change in schedule.